50 best Cyber Monday deals on Amazon today and counting

 Trademark Innovations Speed Training Hurdles: 46% off

-This comes with five small hurdles for speed training.
+This pack comes with five small hurdles for speed training.
 They’re lightweight and easy to store.

 Sold by Amazon